-Governing bodies, proprietors, and management committees:
+Governing bodies:

-All members of The Governing Body understand and fulfil their responsibilities, namely, to ensure that there is a Child Protection and Safeguarding policy together with a Staff Behaviour policy (Code of Conduct).
+All members of the Governing Body and Trust Board understand and fulfil their responsibilities, namely, to ensure that there is a Child Protection and Safeguarding policy together with a Staff Behaviour policy (Code of Conduct).

-Governing bodies and proprietors should ensure that all governors and trustees receive appropriate safeguarding and child protection (including online) training at induction.
+Governing bodies should ensure that all governors and trustees receive appropriate safeguarding and child protection (including online) training at induction.
 This training should equip them with the knowledge to provide strategic challenge to test and assure themselves that the safeguarding policies and procedures in place in schools and colleges are effective and support the delivery of a robust whole school approach to safeguarding.
 Their training should be regularly updated.

-- Child protection, safeguarding, recruitment and managing allegations policies and procedures, including the staff behaviour policy (code of conduct), are consistent with the Local Authority and statutory requirements, are reviewed annually and that the Child Protection and Safeguarding policy is publicly available on the school website or by other means. - Ensures that all staff including temporary staff and volunteers are provided with the school's Child Protection and Safeguarding policy and staff Code of Conduct. - All staff have read Keeping Children Safe in Education Part 1 and Annex B and those mechanisms are in place to assist staff in understanding and discharging their roles and responsibilities as set out in the guidance. ( or Annex A if not working directly with children)
+- Child protection, safeguarding, recruitment and managing allegations policies and procedures, including the Trust Staff Code of Conduct, are consistent with the Local Authority and statutory requirements, are reviewed annually and that the Child Protection and Safeguarding policy is publicly available on the school website or by other means. - Ensures that all staff including temporary staff and volunteers are provided with the Trust's Child Protection and Safeguarding policy and staff Code of Conduct. - All staff have read Keeping Children Safe in Education Part 1\ and Annex B and those mechanisms are in place to assist staff in understanding and discharging their roles and responsibilities as set out in the guidance. (\ or Annex A if not working directly with children) - The Trust operates a safer recruitment procedure that includes statutory checks on staff, disqualification by association regulations and by ensuring that there is at least one person on every recruitment panel who has completed safer recruitment training. - The Trust has procedures for dealing with allegations of abuse against staff (including the Headteacher), supply staff, volunteers and against other children and that a referral is made to the DBS if a person in regulated activity has been dismissed or removed due to safeguarding concerns or would have had they not resigned. - A member of the Governing Body/Board, usually the Chair, is nominated to liaise with the Local Authority on Child Protection issues and in the event of an allegation of abuse made against the Headteacher. - There is a Designated Safeguarding Governor (and a Deputy Safeguarding Governor) to champion safeguarding issues within each of our schools, to liaise with the Headteacher/Designated Safeguarding Lead, and to provide information and reports to the Governing Body.
+The Designated Safeguarding Governor (and Deputy Safeguarding Governor) should be supported by the Chair of Governors; - A member of the senior leadership team has been appointed as the Designated Safeguarding Lead (DSL) in each school by the Governing Body/Board who will take lead responsibility. - On appointment, the DSL and deputy(ies) undertake appropriate Level 3 identified training offered by the Cheshire West Safeguarding Children Partnership every two years. - All other staff undertake safeguarding training every 2 years and an update at least annually. - At least one member of the governing body has completed safer recruitment training. - Children are taught about safeguarding (including online safety) as part of a broad and balanced curriculum covering relevant issues to meet their needs, including children who have recognised vulnerabilities.

-- The school operates a safer recruitment procedure that includes statutory checks on staff, disqualification by association regulations and by ensuring that there is at least one person on every recruitment panel who has completed safer recruitment training. - The school has procedures for dealing with allegations of abuse against staff (including the Headteacher), supply staff, volunteers and against other children and that a referral is made to the DBS if a person in regulated activity has been dismissed or removed due to safeguarding concerns or would have had they not resigned. - A member of the Governing Body/Board, usually the Chair, is nominated to liaise with the Local Authority on Child Protection issues and in the event of an allegation of abuse made against the Headteacher. - A member of the senior leadership team has been appointed as the Designated Safeguarding Lead (DSL) by the Governing Body/Board who will take lead responsibility. - On appointment, the DSL and deputy(ies) undertake appropriate Level 3 identified training offered by the Cheshire West Safeguarding Children Partnership every two years. - All other staff undertake safeguarding training every 3 years and an update at least annually. - At least one member of the governing body has completed safer recruitment training. - Children are taught about safeguarding (including online safety) as part of a broad and balanced curriculum covering relevant issues to meet their needs, including children who have recognised vulnerabilities. - Appropriate safeguarding responses are in place for children who go missing (are absent) from education. - Appropriate online filtering and monitoring systems are in place. - Enhanced DBS checks at the appropriate level are in place for all Governors. - Any weaknesses in Child Protection are remedied immediately.
+- Appropriate safeguarding responses are in place for children who go missing (are absent) from education. - Appropriate online filtering and monitoring systems are in place. - Enhanced DBS checks at the appropriate level are in place for all Trustees and Governors. - Any weaknesses in Child Protection are remedied immediately.

-The Headteacher:
+The Headteachers:

-The Headteacher will support the governing body, designated safeguarding lead, deputies, staff and volunteers to fulfil their roles and responsibilities.
+Headteachers will support the governing body, designated safeguarding lead, deputies, staff and volunteers to fulfil their roles and responsibilities.